-Donegal Town (ancient seat of the O’ Donnell Chieftains, from where they ruled over much of Ireland), is where the tour begins.
-Depending on your arrival time you might like to explore the town or go for a cycle.
+Donegal Town (ancient seat of the O’ Donnell Chieftains, from where they ruled over much of Ireland), is where your bike and hike tour begins.
+Depending on your arrival time you might like to explore the town.
 The town is steeped in history, with its imposing castle and ruined Abbey.
 It also has a great selection of lively pubs and cafés.

 As you follow the coast west from Killybegs, the scenery becomes ever more dramatic.
 Towering cliffs, golden sandy beaches and rocky headlands create a magnificent panorama.
 As you cycle, you will pass by Sliabh Liag (Slieve League) and you will see the summit of where tomorrow’s hike will bring you.
 Continue to Glencolmcille, passing some of the most photogenic coastal views you will ever see.
 Ancient history, the thriving Gaelic culture, vibrant traditional music and the wonderful natural beauty make this valley a must see destination.

-Day 5: Hike Glencolmcille to Port – 15 km
+Day 5: Hike Glen Head.
+Up to 15 km

 The coast between Glencolmcille and the deserted fishing hamlet of Port is among Ireland’s most stunningly beautiful spots.
 Yet you will almost certainly find yourself alone here among the towering rocks and sea stacks.
 This is a hike that we promise you will never forget.
 Return to Glencolmcille, again taking in more of the Early-Christian historic sites.